 Bonus: because of the prosciutto and the candied walnuts, the kids are going to be happy to gobble down their veggies.

-Mine request this ALL the time, it is definitely a favourite side dish around here, although we do tend to reserve it for special occasions.
+Mine request this ALL the time, it is definitely a favourite side dish around here, although we do tend to reserve it for special occasions as it's a little on the fancy side.

 What Ingredients Are Needed To Make These Sauteed Green Beans and Carrots?